 Straightforward Ways to Eliminate Nasty Plumbing Odors

 Luckily, most plumbing odors can be easily addressed.
-Here are some effective and simple ways to resolve stinky plumbing issues once and for all:
+Here are some practical and simple ways to resolve stinky plumbing issues once and for all:

 1. Keep Drain Traps in Great Shape

-When sewer gases make their way into your home, it can cause your drains to smell bad.
-Often this occurs when the water level in the trap evaporates or dries up completely.
+When sewer gases enter your home, they can cause your drains to smell bad.
+This often occurs when the trap's water level evaporates or dries up completely.
 This can happen when the drain isn’t used often (e.g., drains in the basement).

 To ensure the trap water level is sufficient to seal any harmful sewer gases, pour a quart of water into the drain, followed by a few tablespoons of cooking oil.
 This can help ensure the water won’t evaporate quickly and keep the trap sealed.